bids-standard/bids-validator/README.md

 ```

 This test suite includes running expected output from bids-examples and may throw some expected failures for bids-examples datasets where either the schema or validator are misaligned with the example dataset while under development.

-## Refreshing latest specification

-If you are validating with the latest specification instead of a specific version, the validator will hold onto a cached version.
-You can request the newest version by adding the `--reload` argument to obtain the newest specification definition.

-`deno run --reload=https://bids-specification.readthedocs.io/en/latest/schema.json src/main.ts`

 ## Modifying and building a new schema